Featured Image

 The longer you leave the item in the bath, the deeper the pattern will etch.
 For printing plates, this means darker ink.

-Clean the plate
+Clean the Plate

 Once the metal has etched to the desired depth, stop the etching action by washing the plate in water or using baking soda to neutralize the acid.
 Next, remove the resist, using an appropriate method or chemical.
 Use turpentine for varnish, alcohol to take off wax or permanent marker, or acetone to remove nail polish.